 Controller for the purposes of the General Data Protection Regulation (GDPR), other data protection laws applicable in member states of the European Union and other provisions related to data protection is:

 4. Collection of general data and information

-The Progspace or our webhost siteground.com collect a series of general data and information when a user or automated system calls up the website.
-This general data and information are stored by our webhost in the server log files.
-Collected may be (1) the browser types and versions used, (2) the operating system used by the accessing system, (3) the website from which an accessing system reaches our website (so-called referrers), (4) the sub-websites, (5) the date and time of access to the Internet site, (6) an Internet protocol address (IP address), (7) the Internet service provider of the accessing system, and (8) any other similar data and information that may be used in the event of attacks on our information technology systems.
-This personal data is collected by us on the base of our legitimate interests to ensure an efficient and secure delivery of our website’s content (Art.
+The Progspace or our webhost siteground.com collect a series of general data and information when a user opens the website, like your IP address, your computer’s operating system, browser type, date and time ofyour visit.
+This data is collected by us/our webhost on the base of our legitimate interests to ensure an efficient and secure delivery of our website’s content (Art.
 6 (1) lit. f GDPR).
 This data is only stored for a few hours and used by our webhost for creating pseudonymized usage statistics.

 5. Contact possibility via the website